losdame/serigne_dame_lo/README.md

 ## About Me

-Versatile individual with experience in exploratory data analysis, data visualization, hypothesis testing, logistic regression, and machine learning models like Naive Bayes and decision trees.
+I am passionate about data.
+I have a background in economics, quantitative finance, statistics, econometrics and data sciences.
+I enjoy transforming complex data to generate impactful information and solutions!
 Excellent understanding and proficiency of platforms for effective data analysis, cleaning, and visualization, including spreadsheets, Python, TensorFlow, Power BI, Tableau, SQL.
 Strong communication, organizational, and analytical skills.
 Recently completed the Google Advanced Data Analytics Certificate—a rigorous, hands-on program that covers the entire scope of the data analysis and data modeling process.

 ## 🔧 Skills